Dark Matter Particle Explorer: Collaboration

 The project is the result of a collaboration among research institutions and universities in Italy, Switzerland and China under the leadership of the Purple Mountain Observatory (PMO) of the Chinese Academy of Sciences (CAS).
 The DAMPE mission is funded by the strategic priority science and technology projects in space science of CAS.
 The institutes that have been part of the collaboration are: IHEP (Institute of High Energy Physics), CAS (Chinese Academy of Sciences), Beijing, China; IMP (Institute of Modern Physics), CAS (Chinese Academy of Sciences), Lanzhou, China; NSSC (National Space Science Center), CAS (Chinese Academy of Sciences), Beijing, China; PMO (Purple Mountain Observatory), CAS (Chinese Academy of Sciences), Nanjing, China; USTC (University of Science and Technology of China), Hefei, China; INFN (Istituto Nazionale di Fisica Nucleare) and University of Perugia, Italy; INFN (Istituto Nazionale di Fisica Nucleare) and University of Bari, Italy; INFN (Istituto Nazionale di Fisica Nucleare) and University of Lecce, Italy; INFN (Istituto Nazionale di Fisica Nucleare) and Gran Sasso Science Institute (GSSI), L'Aquila, Italy; DPNC (Département de physique nucléaire et corpusculaire), University of Geneva, Switzerland.

 Results

 The first scientific result of DAMPE came in November 2017 as the direct detection of a break in the cosmic electron plus positron energy spectrum at an energy of 0.9 TeV.

 In October 2019, DAMPE released its measurement of the proton component of cosmic rays, confirming previous results while also hinting towards new features in the energy spectrum.

+In May 2021 the collaboration published the helium spectrum between 70 GeV and 80 TeV, drawn from four and a half years of data.
+It confirmed a hardening near 1.3 TeV that earlier experiments had seen, and reported a softening near 34 TeV for the first time, at a significance of 4.3σ.

+A measurement of the boron-to-carbon and boron-to-oxygen flux ratios followed in 2022, covering 10 GeV to 5.6 TeV per nucleon over six years of data.
+A broken power law fitted both ratios better than a single power law, which points to a hardening at roughly 100 GeV per nucleon.

+The boron spectrum itself was reported in 2025, over 10 GeV to 8 TeV per nucleon and eight years of data, with a hardening at 182 ± 24 GeV per nucleon.
+Boron is a secondary cosmic ray, produced by spallation of heavier nuclei, and its spectrum hardens about twice as much as the primary proton and helium spectra do.

+In April 2026 the collaboration published carbon, oxygen and iron spectra in Nature, spanning roughly 20 GV to 100 TV in rigidity (60 TV for iron), from nine years of observations.
+Taken together with revised proton and helium spectra, the softening occurs at about 15 TV for all five species.
+A softening set by nuclear mass rather than charge was rejected at a confidence level above 99.999 percent.